-As health & welfare benefits renewal time approaches each year, HR professionals begin to lose sleep over the threat of a renewal bombshell.
-Even if the benefits plan performance is monitored closely throughout the year, steadily rising healthcare and pharmacy costs and a host of other factors make it difficult to predict just how much the renewal rate will increase for the next plan year.
-The employer could be in for a scary surprise at renewal time.
+As health and welfare benefits renewal time approaches each year, HR professionals begin to lose sleep over the threat of a renewal bombshell.
+Even if the benefits plan performance is monitored closely throughout the year, steadily rising healthcare and pharmacy costs and a host of other factors make it difficult to predict just how much the benefits renewal rate will increase for the next plan year.
+Without proper preparation, the employer could be in for a scary surprise.

-Of course, there are a number of factors that play into the health & welfare benefits spend, including what type of plans are offered and the contributions from plan members, as well as things like pharmacy benefits.
+Of course, there are many factors that play into the health and welfare benefits spend, including what type of plans are offered and the contributions from plan members, as well as things like pharmacy benefits.
 Recently I’ve seen a surge in claims related to specialty pharmacy drugs that treat complicated illnesses like cancer and auto immune diseases (specifically inflammatory conditions).
-The factors that feed program costs are complex, which can make predicting the renewal rate all the more difficult.
+The factors that feed program costs are complex, which can make predicting the renewal rate even more difficult.

 However, the broker’s underwriting staff can provide a window into the benefits plan performance and help the employer prepare for changes to mitigate rising costs and meet the budget.
 I call this the no-surprise renewal approach.